 The standard mobile-phone network in Italy and Europe is called GSM.
 A few American companies (for example AT&T and T-Mobile) use GSM technology; others, including Verizon and Sprint, use a different system, called CDMA, which is not compatible with Italian networks.
 If you want to use a Verizon or Sprint phone abroad, you must be sure that it is a global phone with GSM capabilities and that your account has been set up with international eligibility.

 Within the GSM network, different regions operate on different bands.
 The United States uses two bands, and Italy and most of Europe use two other bands.
-Only a GSM phone that’s tri-band or quad-band would then work both in Italy and in the U.S. The most popular smartphones all work internationally, including the Apple iPhone series, the Samsung Galaxy series, and the Google Nexus phones.
+Only a GSM phone that is tri-band or quad-band would then work both in Italy and in the U.S. The most popular smartphones all work internationally.

+Another option—and one that will probably be more economical, at least for calling Italian phone numbers—is getting an Italian SIM card.
 Please check with your company to see if your phone brand and model would work with an Italian prepaid SIM card.
 Most American phones are electronically locked so that one cannot switch SIM cards.
-But it’s possible to get your phone unlocked (call your company), allowing you to replace the original SIM card with a local Italian SIM.
+But it is possible to get your phone unlocked (call your company), allowing you to replace the original SIM card with a local Italian SIM.
 Please note that in most cases the unlocking must be done while in the United States.
-If necessary you can purchase a GSM unlocked phone or smartphone at Trony, Euronics, Media World (there is one store in Stazione Centrale), or several smaller shops in Milan.
+If necessary you can purchase a GSM unlocked phone or smartphone at Unieuro, Euronics, Media World, or several smaller shops in Milan.